aleff-github/my-flipper-shits/ChangeMacAddress_Linux/README.md

 ## Description

-A script used to change the network configuration on a Linux machine.
+A script used to change the MAC address on a Linux machine.

-Opens a shell, get the network card name, set the network configuration, erase traces.
+Opens a shell, get the network card name, set the new MAC address, erase traces.

 ## Getting Started